JKyonS/iwachan/README.md

 ### Errors:

+	- iwachan -i URL

 Currently, the script will probably not give you much information if something goes wrong.
+The -i flag will either fail, get the wrong information, or work seamlessly.
+This is due to the way the page is formatted in html.
+I will see if I can fix this with just the current methods I'm using.
+If I can't, I'll have to look into an html parser of some kind.

 ### To-Do:
 I'm not entirely sure of how the site functions yet.
 There is bound to be some errors when trying to run the script.
 I will get around to fixing these later on as I find them.

+There are some videos that used to be hosted by third-party sites that were just embedded into the previous (trollvids) site.
+I'm not sure how these videos are currently hosted.
+As time goes on, I will try to see if I can get them working based on how Sita makes his site work.

+There are private videos on the new site as well.
+I don't know too much on how they work, so I will try a few things out.
+Don't get your hopes up.

+	- Google hosted videos
+	- Youtube hosted videos
+	- Externally hosted videos
+	- Private videos

 Any comments, questions, or jokes are appreciated.